 Each vegetable is unique with regards to the amount and type of vitamins and minerals it gives.
 They are so nutritious, though, that eating just one of them can be very beneficial to you.

-It’s time to have a blast from the past and go back to your Biology class.
-I’m sure you can easily recall the term chlorophyll.
+I’m sure you can easily recall the term chlorophyll from your Biology class.
 It’s what actually makes the leaves colored green.

 Chlorophyll is the green pigment found in leaves which absorb sunlight.
 It is essential in photosynthesis, wherein sunlight is converted into chemical components beneficial to plants.